defl/videoprocessor/README.md

 - Ensure that your card is getting it's full PCIe bandwidth.
 The BlackMagic cards will show their bandwidth in the Capture Device -> Other properties which has to be link >=2 and width >=4.
 - Do not run other high (memory) bandwidth applications at the same time.
 4k30 12 bit is pushing over 13gbps and that data needs to be in RAM and processed by your CPU several times, which can load up your memory bus quite a bit

-**Can this display 10bit?**
+**Can this display >=10bit?**

-- Yes, >=10 bit capture input, >=10 bit transfer to madVR, 10 bit D3D11 into 12bit screen have all been observed working
+- Yes, >=10 bit capture input, >=10 bit transfer to madVR, 10 bit D3D11 into >=10 bit screen have all been observed working
+- Example: Use a PS4Pro, set up 12 bit RGB mode and hook the output of your video card to a computer monitor.
+Once you fullscreen you should be seeing 10bit and madVR will tell you so in it's debug output.